Anglo-German Declarations about the Western Pacific Ocean

 Great Britain and Germany agreed in 1885 to negotiate a common declaration about their spheres of interest in the western Pacific.
 Previously, German plans of an annexation of New Guinea, outlined in a German newspaper, and the rapid development of both German and French trade led to unrest among Australian politicians.
-Both powers wanted to protect the interests of their particular citizens and enterprises, but the western Pacific was too less important for them to risk a conflict about it.
+Both powers wanted to protect the interests of their particular citizens and enterprises, but the western Pacific was not important enough for them to risk a conflict about it.
 The negotiation about the declarations began in 1885, they were led between Mr. Thurston for Great Britain and Mr. Krauel for Germany.
 In April 1886, they were signed by Herbert von Bismarck, State Secretary in the German Foreign Office, and the British ambassador to Germany, Sir Edward Malet.

 The declaration was valid in the whole area between the 15th parallel of north latitude and the 30th parallel of south latitude, and between the 165th meridian of longitude west and the 130th meridian of longitude east.
 The border between the spheres of interest should be a line beginning near Mitre Rock in North East New Guinea, on the 8th parallel of south latitude, then it should follow the points: